Yenof/ThemeLite/README.md

 <br>
 Extra:

-The "Extra" group contains `Custom UIManager Strings` which will allow you to enter strings like `TitlePane.background #A21212` to recolor interface elements currently unsupported by ThemeLite.
+The "Extra" group contains `Custom UIManager Strings` which will allow you to enter strings like `TitlePane.background #A21212` to recolor interface elements currently unsupported by ThemeLite.<br>
-You can enter multiple strings separated by commas.
+You can enter multiple strings separated by commas.<br>
-`Custom UIManager Strings` is intended as a way to crowdsource desirable UIManager strings.
+`Custom UIManager Strings` is intended as a way to crowdsource desirable UIManager strings.<br>
-If you find a UIManager string that you think would be nice to add to ThemeLite, please comment on the GitHub issue "UIManager Strings", or use Discord contact info below.
+If you find a UIManager string that you think would be nice to add to ThemeLite, please comment on the GitHub issue "UIManager Strings", or use Discord contact info below.<br>

 # Notes